GoCode0/GoCode0/README.md

 - 💬 How to reach me: SoufianeProton@protonmail.com

-- ⚡ Fun fact: I'm currently member of CyberSpace CTF team.
+- ⚡ Fun fact: The oldest person ever to have lived (whose age could be authenticated), a French woman named Jeanne Louise Calment, was 122 years old when she died in 1997. (guinnessworldrecord.com).

 - 😎 Hacker quote: Life isn't about finding yourself.
 Life is about creating yourself.